Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Framework

-The proof is found in~\Cref{apd:theory}.
-This theorem is directly relevant for our numerical investigation.
-The core assumption we make when comparing our lower bound with the measured average precision in~\Cref{sec:numerics} is the following. \begin{ass} The AFC $\kappa$ of $\mathfrak{D}$ and the context impact $\alpha$ of $\morg$ with respect to A, M and $\mathfrak{D}$ are both $\simeq1$. \end{ass} Both $\kappa$ and $\alpha$ are difficult to estimate for high-dimensional datasets, but they offer clear guidelines how to think about your dataset and algorithms in terms of interpretability.
-We numerically evaluate this assumption on MNIST in~\Cref{ssc:bound}, which is simple enough to actually calculate $Q_{\CD}(M)$.
+The core assumption we make when comparing our lower bound with the measured average precision in~\Cref{sec:numerics} is the following: \begin{ass} The AFC $\kappa$ of $\mathfrak{D}$ and the relative success rate $\alpha$ of $\morg$ w.r.t.\ A, M, $\mathfrak{D}$ are $\CO(1)$. \end{ass}